 In 2015, Dr. Su became the first female President in NCKU's 85-year history.
 She was honored by her alma mater with the Harvard T. H. Chan School of Public Health’s 2017 Leadership Award in Public Health Practice, recognizing a graduate who has served as an outstanding example of effective leadership in the practice of public health.
 Dr. Su was cited for her exemplary leadership among the top 100 award-winning researchers, academics, and innovators in the 2018 edition of Asian Scientist Magazine.
 She also received the 2017 Outstanding Research Award from the Ministry of Science and Technology in Taiwan, and was named one of 10 “Science Stars of East Asia” by the leading journal Nature for her research in the field of indoor air pollution.

-Arthur Chiang Chin-Shan is Chairman of Metropolis Property Management Corporation, and a Director of TSRC Corporation.
+Arthur Chiang Chin-Shan is the Chair of Metropolis Property Management Corporation, and a Director of TSRC Corporation.
 He was formerly Senior Vice President of Human Resources at China Development Financial Holding and China Development Industrial Bank; Director, Vice President of Administration, Spokesperson, and Vice President of Public Affairs at the Taiwan High Speed Rail Corporation (THSRC); Vice Administrative President of Shanghai Mart; and Assistant Vice President of Continental Engineering Corporation.

-Ms. Chang holds an MBA degree from Cornell University and is a CFA charterholder.
+Ms. Chang holds an MBA degree from Cornell University and is a CFA Charterholder.

-Wu Yin-Chuen is the President of CommonWealth Magazine.
+Wu Yin-Chuen is the Chair of CommonWealth Magazine.
 She joined the magazine in the year it was established and has been working in a leadership role since 2014.
 She is also the author of three books, and the producer and director of four documentaries.
 Ms. Wu has received many awards for her documentary, books and journalism.

 She studied journalism at National Chengchi University, and received her Master's degree in Asian Studies from the University of California, Berkeley.